koma75/crowdutil/README.md

       before we send pull requests to master.
 * pull requests in github will be used for review of a feature branch before merging
-    * for smooth merging, please re-base the feature branch to the latest master, or merge all the latest changes in master to the feature branch and make sure there are no conflicts right before sending a pull request.
+    * for smooth merging, please merge all the latest changes in master to your feature branch and make sure there are no conflicts right before sending a pull request.
     * set references to issues if relevant with the pull request by adding a line in the comment in the form of "resolves #issuenum" where issuenum is the relevant issue number.